SwedbankPay/developer.swedbankpay.com/checkout-v3/payment-presentations.md

 ---
-title: Payment Instrument Presentations
+title: Digital Wallets
+hide_from_sidebar: true
 description: |
-  **An overview of the payment instruments Checkout v3 has to offer, and a list of additional steps you must complete to activate them.**
+  **An overview of the Digital Wallets Checkout v3 has to offer, and a list of additional steps you must complete to activate them.**
 menu_order: 400
 ---